-There's an uncomfortable urgency to the sounds of the washer banging against the dryer or walking across the laundry room floor.
+There's an uncomfortable urgency to the sound of the washer banging against the dryer or walking across the laundry room floor.
 It's a noise that compels us to drop what we're doing and dash to the laundry room to try to calm the gyrating machine.
-A variety of causes, from common to obscure, can make a washing machine vibrate excessively.
-Fortunately, most of the causes are easy to remedy.

 The washer load is unbalanced